NIRP Crash Indicator Signals Very Reliable For 2016

-The NIRP Crash Indicator was a very reliable crash indicator for the ten month period which began on March 1, 2016, and ended on December 30, 2016.
+The NIRP Crash Indicator was a very reliable crash indicator for the ten-month period which began on March 1, 2016, and ended on December 30, 2016.
 The NIRP Crash Indicator became operational on March 1, 2016.
 The signal is due for a change.
-It has been at YELLOW since November 10, 2016 and for 75 of the last 76 days.
+It has been at YELLOW since November 10, 2016, and for 75 of the last 76 days.

 The NIRP crash signals:

 The declines based on the lows for the S&P 500 during the seven periods in which the RED or ORANGE warning signals were in effect ranged from 0.2% to 4.91% and averaged 1.78%.
-The maximum decline for the S&P for any of the eight warning periods was 2.7% for week that began on September 6, 2016 and ended on September 13, 2016.
+The maximum decline for the S&P for any of the eight warning periods was 2.7% for the week that began on September 6, 2016 and ended on September 13, 2016.
 The maximum increase for the S&P for any of the seven warning periods was 1.7% from November 9th to the 10th.
-During the periods that the NIRP Crash Indicator was at ORANGE or RED the aggregate increase for the S&P 500 was 0.67%, a small percentage to pay for crash insurance.
+During the periods that the NIRP Crash Indicator was at ORANGE or RED, the aggregate increase for the S&P 500 was 0.67%, a small percentage to pay for crash insurance.

 |